ibm-cloud-docs/secrets-manager/integrations.md

    1. From the **Source service** list, select the service that you want to integrate with {{site.data.keyword.secrets-manager_short}}.
    2. From the **Target service** list, select {{site.data.keyword.secrets-manager_short}}.
-4. Select the **Writer** role.
+4. Select the **SecretsReader** role.

-    With Writer permissions, the source service can browse and retrieve the secrets that are available in your {{site.data.keyword.secrets-manager_short}} instance.
+    With SecretsReader permissions, the source service can browse and retrieve the secrets that are available in your {{site.data.keyword.secrets-manager_short}} instance.
+The source service can't create secrets on your behalf.
 5. Click **Authorize**.